GuangjieMa/mytest/README.md

-# mytest is my first git repositery for studing git.
+# mytest is my first git repository for studying git.
+It will record my study course.